top of page

 Artistic License

-"That's because you cant produce it" I hear you say.
-You may well be right but its not because I can't, its because I don't see the point.
-Take a photo if you want accurate realism, for me I do want people to know I have produced a work of art.
+Let me share my view about artworks: I dislike photo realism.
+“That’s because you can’t produce it,” I hear you say.
+You may be right, but it’s not because I can't; it’s because I don’t see the point.
+If you want accurate realism, take a photo.
+For me, I want people to know I have created a work of art.

-Critiquing the almost finished portrait of Marvin with my greatest critic, my wife Chris, we decided to make changes to all of the 5 elements listed above.
+While critiquing the almost finished portrait of Marvin with my greatest critic, my wife Chris, we decided to make changes to all of the five elements listed above.

-Highlight the eye more and add touches of chinese white
+1. Left Eye: Highlight the eye more and add touches of Chinese white.

-Increase the dark fur behind and above the eyebrow
+2. Left Eyebrow: Increase the dark fur behind and above the eyebrow.

-Increase the overall width to be in line with the ears, once increased
+3. Mustache: Increase the overall width to align with the ears.

-Increase the size and blend the left ear more
+4. Ears: Increase the size and blend the left ear more.

 Comments